nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `PIVOT` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add Investigation Case**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to create a new active investigation case and specifies a title
-4. AddressBook deletes the person
+2. PIVOT adds the new investigation case

     Use case ends.

 **Extensions**
+* 1a.
+The title is empty.
+    * 1a1.
+PIVOT shows an error message.
+	  Use case ends.

+**Use case: List Investigation Case**

+**MSS**
+1. User requests to list investigation cases
+2. PIVOT shows a list of investigation cases

+    Use case ends.

+**Use case: Delete Investigation Case**

+**MSS**
+1. User requests to list investigation cases
+2. PIVOT shows a list of investigation cases
+3. User requests to delete a specific investigation case in the list
+4. PIVOT deletes the investigation case

+   Use case ends.

+**Extensions**
 * 2a.
 The list is empty.
   Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
+PIVOT shows an error message.
+      Use case resumes at step 1.

+**Use case: Open Investigation Case**

+**MSS**
+1. User requests to list investigation cases
+2. PIVOT shows a list of investigation cases
+3. User requests to open a specific investigation case in the list
+4. PIVOT navigates to the specified investigation case page

+   Use case ends.

+**Extensions**
+* 2a.
+The list is empty.
+  Use case ends.

+* 3a.
+The given index is invalid.
+    * 3a1.
+PIVOT shows an error message.
+      Use case resumes at step 1.

+**Use case: Tag Investigation Case**

+**MSS**
+1. User requests to list investigation cases
+2. PIVOT shows a list of investigation cases
+3. User specifies an investigation case
+4. PIVOT navigates to the specified investigation case page
+5. User requests to tag the investigation case with specific tag
+6. PIVOT tags the investigation case with specified tag

+   Use case ends.

+**Extensions**
+* 2a.
+The list is empty.
+  Use case ends.

+* 3a.
+The given index is invalid.
+    * 3a1.
+PIVOT shows an error message.
+      Use case resumes at step 1.

+* 5a.
+The given tag is invalid.
-AddressBook shows an error message.
+    * 5a1.
+PIVOT shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 5.

-*{More to be added}*

 ### Non-Functional Requirements